 Crucially, a well-drafted Will can also serve to minimise the Inheritance Tax which may be due on your estate (click here for further information on Inheritance Tax Planning).
 In some cases, it may be necessary to incorporate a trust in your Will for minor or disabled beneficiaries or as a protective measure.
 Where this is the case, we are able to provide ongoing advice as to the management of the trust to ensure your aims in setting up the trust are met.

 Why use a solicitor?

-Although it is possible to write a will without the help of a solicitor, the Law Society advise against it.
-Without the help of an expert there's a real risk that it might contain a mistake or be invalid, which could cause problems for your family and friends after your death.
+Although it is possible to write a Will without the help of a solicitor, the Law Society advise against this.
+Without the help of an expert there is a real risk that the Will may contain an error or be invalid, which could cause problems for your beneficiaries after your death.